West Bloomfield teen counseling can address eating and food issues

 Psychotherapy for healthier relationships with food

 When disordered eating exists in a teen or in an adult, the need for treatment cannot be overstated.
 In some, just a few months of therapy can make a huge dent in issues related to food and eating.
 In some cases, the process of self-transformation though which authentic identity and self-acceptance are cultivated may take years.
+Counseling Associates, located in West Bloomfield, is staffed with experienced therapists skilled in a number of different therapeutic methods to address issues with self-worth, trauma, and food and eating issues.
+We may assist the teen on an individual basis as well as in family therapy sessions through which understanding and support can be gained.

 Food and eating issues can have a lasting impact on health and wellbeing.
 Receive positive, compassionate assistance by calling (248) 626-1500.